From Krishnagiri, the story behind why public education system in Tamil Nadu may be on its last leg

 In this series, The Lede investigates why.

-In a rural Panchayat Upper Primary (PUP) school teaching classes I to V, the only teacher, Sivagami*, travels for one and half hours by bus every morning to reach the nearest town.
+In a rural Panchayat Union Primary (PUP) school teaching classes I to V, the only teacher, Sivagami*, travels for one and half hours by bus every morning to reach the nearest town.
 From there, she travels seven more kilometres on her scooter, which is parked at the bus stand, to reach the school which falls under the Veppilappalli block of Krishnagiri district.